hostilefork/CloneLocker/README.md

 CloneLocker is an attempt to attack this scenario:

-(a) there is a directory of files, being shared by users over some network
+1. there is a directory of files, being shared by users over some network

-(b) it is a bad thing if these users step on each others work
+2. it is a bad thing if these users step on each others work

-(c) the files are unwieldy and large (by the standards of your day)
+3. the files are unwieldy and large (by the standards of your day)

-(d) your LAN is slow for the file sizes, and/or people are working remotely
+4. your LAN is slow for the file sizes, and/or people are working remotely

-Were it not for (c) and (d), you'd just tell someone with this problem *"uh...get a faster network and centralize the files on a share"*.
+Were it not for 1 and 2, you'd just tell someone with this problem *"uh...get a faster network and centralize the files on a share"*.
 But not everyone can do that, so there does exist an ecosystem of userspace network synchronization products.
 These cost money, and I don't really know of any open source ones; it's a niche market.

 But let us say you aren't going to defer to an existing product, and want to roll-your-own solution.
 You'd need a monitor process running on each machine that would impose artificial read/write exclusions on the local filesystem, but based on what other users on the network are doing.
 So let's say user A takes a read lock on a file on his disk -- then the monitor process would communicate that fact to user B's machine.
 Although user B is not intentionally running any program accessing the clone of the file on his disk, his monitor process would grab the appropriate lock on it anyway...as a proxy for user A, for the duration of A's interest in the file.